 The following images in Fig. 1 and Fig. 2 are showing typical pipe saddle configurations used in piping systems.

-As saddles have very high load carrying capability, they are quite popular to use as equipment saddles.
+As saddles have very high load-carrying capability, they are quite popular to use as equipment saddles.
 They are widely used for supporting horizontal vessels and heat exchangers.
 Usually, horizontal vessels and heat exchangers are supported by two saddles; One saddle is fixed and acts as a fixed anchor while the other acts as the sliding saddle.
 The thermal displacement starts from the fixed saddle support and the sliding saddle can axially move.
-For modelling nozzles of heat exchangers and horizontal vessels during piping stress analysis, both fixed and sliding saddles should be modelled to get proper thermal displacement.
+For modeling nozzles of heat exchangers and horizontal vessels during piping stress analysis, both fixed and sliding saddles should be modeled to get proper thermal displacement.

 3 thoughts on “What is a Pipe Saddle?
 Its Application, Design, and Configuration (With PDF)”